AriBlumstein/AirlineCustomerDB/README.md

 1.	**Customer Service Representatives**: Need details on customers and their bookings to assist with customer inquiries.
 2.	**Flight Managers**: Need to know the number of bookings for each flight to manage capacity and resources.
-3.	**Japan Flight Analysts**: Need to analyze the number of customers flying from JPN, because this is a majot hub for our airline.
+3.	**Hub Flight Analysts**: Need to analyze the number of customers flying from ZMB, because this is a major hub for our airline.
 4.	**Flight Schedulers**: Need detailed schedules for all flights.

 #### We created the views [here](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/Views.sql).